Your thru-hike is supposed to be the trip of a lifetime. So why is your mind wandering to literally anywhere else?

 Have the thru-hike itch, but don't want to ditch your career?
 A short long trail may be just what you need.

-Reality check: Not everyone can quit their jobs to hike the Pacific Crest Trail or Appalachian Trail.
-But if you have a week or two of vacation, you can complete one of these long trails.
+Reality check: Not everyone can quit their jobs to hike the PCT.
+But if you have a week or two of vacation, you can complete one of these.

 Your chances of being struck by lightning are higher than you think.
 Minimize them with these tips from thru-hiker Liz "Snorkel" Thomas.